Off-Grid Heat: Wood Versus Propane

 Wood heat is a renewable resource.
 For every tree I burn, I plant two more.
 In fact, Fox Run EEC has contributed to many tree-planting organizations for our community outreach.

 In addition, when taking trees from your own property you can be a good forestry manager and remove trees that are in ill health, blocking a more valuable tree or in a poor location.
-For us in Kentucky, that means we have been burning a lot of Ash trees that have succumbed to the emerald ash borer.
+For example, that means we have been burning a lot of Ash trees that have succumbed to the emerald ash borer.

 Wood also has the advantage of supporting the local economy.
 Wood stoves and cordwood are not things you can easily buy online.
 You buy them locally.